 Hedgerow planting

-A collaboration between Bridge Farm, North Somerset Council, the LANCE Trust and the Forest of Avon has brought about the opportunity to plant nearly 2km of species-rich hedging that will link up two parcels of ancient woodland: Ashton Court and Yewtree Farm.
+A collaboration between Bridge Farm, North Somerset Council, the LANCE Trust and the Forest of Avon has brought about the planting of nearly 2km of species-rich hedging that links up two parcels of ancient woodland: Ashton Court and Yewtree Farm.

 For more information on the project, read our blog or visit the project page.